 Subsequent to looking at some interesting home automation tools showcased at CES 2014 in the previous issue, let us now take a quick look at some exciting ‘connected’ wearable technologies.

 Epson’s Moverio BT-200.
-These smart glasses fuse video and images over your actual view of the emsurroundings.
+These smart glasses fuse video and images over your actual view of the surroundings.
 With advanced projection and optics technology, these transparent smart glasses enable a full 360-degree, interactive experience of 3D games, video entertainment and augmented reality applications.

 With a powerful processor and a whole range of apps available on the Moverio Apps Market, this Android device is GPS-capable and equipped with Wi-Fi, Bluetooth 3.0 and Miracast connectivity.